hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 - enumerate a versioned set of Aries concept and feature RFCs which are collectively referred to as 'Aries Interop Profile Vx.y'
 - track Aries Interop Profile versions.

-"Agent builders" are organizations or teams that are developing open source code upon which agents can be built (e.g. [aries-framework-dotnet](https://github.com/hyperledger/aries-framework-dotnet)), or deployable agents (e.g. [OSMA Mobile App](https://github.com/hyperledger/aries-mobileagent-xamarin)), or commercially available agents.
+"Agent builders" are organizations or teams that are developing open source code upon which agents can be built (e.g. [aries-framework-dotnet](https://github.com/hyperledger/aries-framework-dotnet)), or deployable agents (e.g. [Aries Mobile Agent Xamarin](https://github.com/hyperledger/aries-mobileagent-xamarin)), or commercially available agents.

 An Aries Interop Profile (AIP) version provides a clearly defined set of versions of RFCs for Aries agent builders to target their agent implementation when they wish it to be interoperable with other agents supporting the same Aries Interop Profile version.
 The Aries Interop Profile versioning process is intended to provide clarity and predictability for Aries agent builders and others in the broader Aries community.
 The process is not concerned with proposing new, or evolving existing, RFCs, nor with the development of Aries code bases.